margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** gifts, grace, thanks, benediction, luck, boon, betstow, bounty
+**Word Associations:** gifts, grace, thanks, benediction, luck, boon, bestow, bounty

 ## Values ##
 The values that our parents and teachers share with us show us how to treat people, cope with challenges, and recover after doing something bad.